IfanClarke1/SOC-Wazuh-Lab/README.md

 **Key Takeaways**

 The first thing that struck me is how enumaration returned little to no information.
 From doing a little research, I discovered that Windows 11 restricts anonymous SMB access by default, which is a sensible measure.
 This means an attacker would need valid credentials before running the brute force, making the attack more difficult and costly.

-I could not get an RDP brute force to work and I realised I could just simulate the brute force by manually putting in a few wrong passwords and then a real one.

 There is a lot of inbuilt good security measures in Windows 11 so the enumaration and brute force attempts I tried didn't work.
 Because of this, I had to go simple and try a load of wrong guessed passwords manually to recreate a brute force attack